AIForces/AIForces/docs/source/problemsetting.rst

 - LaTex
 - Bash

-However, system interacts with the problem using bash scripts, so if you're familiar with them, you can replace Python and LaTex with other tools, otherwise you may use default scripts.
-However, web visualizer (which is an important part of the problem) requires HTML, CSS and JS.
+The system interacts with the problem using bash scripts, so it is possible to customize how Python and LaTex are called or use other tools.
+A plethora of default scripts is also available.
+The web visualizer (which is an important part of the problem) requires HTML, CSS and JS and has no default implementation.

-Problem is stored as a folder (may be a git repo), and usually has the following structure:
+Problem files are stored in a single folder (may be a git repo), and usually have the following structure:

 Before build:
    .. code-block:: text